I get asked some similar questions and would like to share the answers here.

 I am basically an English teacher trainer in Colombia.
 I help English teachers in Colombia improve their teaching methodology and strategies to teach English in classrooms that may have limited resources or lack of classroom management.
-In addition, I teach my own English classes to the tour guides of a village called, Don Diego.

 Where do you live?